Liis Lindmaa: Television

 Lindmaa made her television debut as an actress in 2010 in a small role in the Ilmar Raag directed dramatic television mini-series Klass - Elu pärast, which was a follow-up to the 2007 feature film Klass, about the bullying of two teenage boys which ultimately leads to a school shooting.
 Other television appearances followed, including the role of Ketlin on an episode of the Kanal 2 crime-drama series Kelgukoerad in 2012; as Marta Valler on an episode of the TV3 comedy-crime series Kättemaksukontor in 2011, and again on two episodes of Kättemaksukontor in 2014 as Ann Madris; and on an episode of the Kanal 2 crime-drama series Viimane võmm in 2014.
-In 2017 she joined the cast of the ETV ten-part drama series Pank as the character Pille, which follows the rise and subsequent misfortunes of a new bank that which emerges in Estonia in the 1990s.
+In 2017 she joined the cast of the Eesti Televisioon (ETV) ten-part drama series Pank as the character Pille, which follows the rise and subsequent misfortunes of a new bank that which emerges in Estonia in the 1990s.

+In 2023, Lindmaa began directing the ETV comedy series Elu võimalikkusest maal.